How to regain computer hard drive space

 Disable System Restore

-Windows XP, Vista, and 7 users can also reduce the default space utilized by Windows System Restore, gaining several gigabytes of hard drive space.
+Windows XP users can also reduce the default space utilized by Windows System Restore, gaining several gigabytes of hard drive space.
 See the steps below for customizing this feature.

 1. Click Start, Programs, Accessories, System Tools, and open System Restore.